This post contains affiliate links. Please see my disclosure about affiliate links here.

 Cuba remains the only country I’ll never return to, firstly on personal safety grounds.
 For comparison, bear in mind that I’ve visited Israel and the Occupied Palestinian Territories, Iran, Russia hassle-free and I would have no hesitation in visiting these places again.
 Here is a list of countries that I found were excellent solo female travel destinations.

-Independent male travellers I met were equally pestered by female prostitutes, with the exception of a German cyclist who told everyone he was Russian.
+Independent male travellers I met were pestered by female prostitutes, with the exception of a German cyclist who told everyone he was Russian.

 The second reason a return visit is unlikely is the constant scamming.
 Cuba is the most hyper-capitalist country I’ve ever travelled to.
 Scamming isn’t just a financial endeavour in Cuba.
 It’s also a form of mind games.
 When I saw through the scams my simple no gracias was met with harassment by male scammers.
 Competing scammers often joined forces in the harassment.
 On the contrary, female scammers did take no for an answer.
 In general, I found Cuban women to be helpful and respectful towards me.